-Bringing your power charger to school for daily use is allowed.
+1 Bringing your power charger to school for daily use is allowed.
 Do NOT leave the device in an extremely hot or cold environment.
-Students should observe all Pleasant Valley CSD Acceptable Use Policies on home and public Wi-Fi networks just as they do when at school.
+Wireless Internet Access: Students should observe all Pleasant Valley CSD Acceptable Use Policies on home and public Wi-Fi networks just as they do when at school.
 The district content filter will appropriately filter the Internet content on and offsite.
 No content filter is capable of preventing all access to all online content that is not school-related.
 Although the content filter will provide a degree of protection to the user and the device, the user assumes responsibility for not accessing content that is not school-related, whether blocked by the filter or not.
-We will supervise the student's use of the device at home and set clear expectations for the use of technology outside of school.
+Student/Parent/Family Agreements We will supervise the student's use of the device at home and set clear expectations for the use of technology outside of school.
 We will encourage the student to keep the device secure at all times.
 We understand that fines may be assessed in order to repair damage to district technology or to replace lost equipment.
 Intentional damage may result in the need to replace the device at full cost.
 We will not attempt to repair the device nor pay someone else to repair the device on our behalf.
-We will charge the student device every night or make arrangements to charge the device at school.
-We will work to ensure the device is brought to school each day.
-We understand that failing to do so may place the student at an educational disadvantage and that we may be called to bring the device to school if the problem persists.
-We will report problems with a device, including any damage, as soon as possible after it happens.
+We will charge the student device is brought to school each day.
+We understand that failing to do so may place the student at an educational disadvantage and that we may be called to bring the device, including any damage, as soon as possible after it happens.
 We will report the loss or theft of a device to an administrator as soon as possible after it happens.
-We agree to return the device when requested or when my/our child withdraws from the district.
-Guidance Office School Counseling Office Change "Guidance Office" to School Counseling Office throughout the entire handbook to reflect current language www.ahlerslaw.com Elizabeth A. Grob 515.246.0305 bgrob@ahlerslaw.com
+Guidance Office School Counseling Office Change "Guidance Office" to School Counseling Office throughout the entire handbook to reflect current language